 What is a children’s home?

-A children’s home is a large house where children and young people live together as a group, with professional staff to look after them.
+A children’s home is a house where children and young people live together as a group, with professional staff to look after them.

 Children’s homes aim to make sure that they meet the needs of children who can’t live with their own families.
 That means that as well as providing food, shelter, and space for play and leisure in a caring environment, they also act as a place where children can grow and develop.

-Birmingham Children’s Trust has 27 children’s homes that work with children and young people, and their many different needs.
+Birmingham Children’s Trust has five children’s homes that work with children and young people, and their many different needs.
 Each home respects children as individuals, and provides for their religious and cultural needs, encouraging them to keep their sense of personal identity and community.